Fattoush Salad with Lemon Mint Dressing

 It’s a spin on a bread salad using crunchy pita chips.
 This authentic Lebanese fattoush salad features a medley of crisp vegetables and romaine lettuce tossed with the aforementioned dressing.

-It is also a naturally vegan recipe.
+It is a naturally vegan recipe.
 Bonus!

 fattoush salad being served in a bowl.

-• pita chips – you can buy pita chips or toast homemade pita chips in the oven using fresh pita bread.
+• Pita Chips – you can buy pita chips or toast homemade pita chips in the oven using fresh pita bread.

 The pita chips are a really unique component in this salad.
-When we would get this salad at the restaurant the pita chips were deep-fried and we would be battling it out at the end for the last few crunchy morsels.
+When we would get this salad at the restaurant, the pita chips were deep-fried, and we would be battling it out at the end for the last few crunchy morsels.

 Fattoush Salad Dressing Ingredients

-• extra virgin olive oil – we also use MCT oil which has a light, neutral flavor.
+• Extra Virgin Olive Oil – We also use MCT oil, which has a light, neutral flavor.

 The fattoush dressing features an uncommon spice called sumac.
-You can find it in the spice aisle at most gourmet grocery stores or you can buy sumac on Amazon.
+You can find it in the spice aisle at most gourmet grocery stores, or you can buy sumac on Amazon.

 Sumac is a very fragrant spice that is not surprisingly made from ground flowers.
 It’s tangy, sour, and very reminiscent of lemon in its acidity.
 It’s dark in colour and grainy in texture.